 During the 3-hour-long, 36-mile round-trip between Napa and St. Helena, passengers can choose to enjoy a gourmet meal prepared on board.
 They can also sample several of the region’s wines available at the wine bar located in one of the lounge cars.

 There are three different styles of restaurants during the three-hour excursions.
 Your choices run from deli car to Champagne Vista Dome.
-Various packages are available, including special holiday, murder mystery and jazz concert trains.
+Various packages are available, including special holidays, murder mystery, and jazz concert trains.
 For first-time visitors to Napa Valley, the train makes an excellent way to start your trip.